dhoxie/GuitarHero/StrategyPattern/README.txt

 SoloBehavior.java contains SoloBehavior interface, and all three classes that implement SoloBehavior.

 I did my best to avoid using "public" but was unsure of which visability modifier to use at some points.

+I want to update the assignment to allow for user selection.